mkatalanos/ComPPare/examples/saxpy/README.md

-# SAXPY Benchmark with CompareFramework
+# SAXPY Benchmark with ComPPare Framework

 ## What is SAXPY?